 He is in the same boate which is tossed and threatned with the tempest, and is someway interessed in the common cause, and quarrell.

-The metaphor clearly alludes to the fact that one cannot get off a boat once it is under way and imagery of people who are together in a boat sharing the same fate, whether they choose to or not.
+The metaphor clearly alludes to the fact that one cannot get off a boat once it is under way and alludes to people who are together in a boat sharing the same fate, whether they choose to or not.